inouiw/capacitor-native-google-one-tap-signin/README.md

 initialize(options: InitializeOptions): Promise<void>;

 /**
- * Tries to either auto-sign-in the user or sign-in the user with just one tap/click.
+ * Tries to first auto-sign-in the user and if not successful sign-in the user with just one tap/click.
  * If there is a single google account and that account has previously signed into the app,
  * then that user is auto signed in.
 A short popover is displayed during sign-in.
  * If there are multiple google accounts and more than one have previously signed into the